 This might seem a little strange.
 After all, how can you know without actually taking the tests?
 Thankfully, ACT and the College Board have provided practice tests and questions on their websites.
 This allows you to gather information about the format and which questions work better for you.
 Plus, they’re free!

-Your high school might also have had you take the PreACT or PSAT either sophomore year or early junior year.
+Your high school might also have had you take the PSAT or PreACT either sophomore year or early junior year.
 These tests are designed to measure your skills like the real tests.
 They are less expensive to take than the ACT and SAT (the PreACT is $12, and the PSAT is $15.
-The PreACT is only available to sophomores), and can be a good indication of whether one style of test works better for you or not.
+The PreACT is only available to sophomores), and can be a good indication of whether to take the ACT or the SAT.